White Sox vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Lucas Giolito (1-2) will take to the mound for the White Sox and make his eighth start of the season.
+- Lance Lynn (1-4) will take the mound for the White Sox, his eighth start of the season.

-- Giolito has five starts in a row of five innings or more.
+- Lynn has five starts in a row of five innings or more.

 |Opponent